ECEn 324 Review Topics: Chapter 7

 link-time errors" can result?)

-- What kind of information is present in an ELF executable object
+- What kinds of information is present in an ELF executable object

 file?
 (What are key differences with relocatable object files?)

-- What are the actions taken by a loader?
-(What additional
+- What are the actions taken by a loader with an executable object

-- What are the differences between static and dynamic linking?
+- What are the important differences between static and dynamic

 - What functionality is provided to application programs under